 But let’s get back to Drew as this blogathon is dedicated to her family.
 When this film was released, Drew Barrymore was still a young actress.
 She only was 23 years old.
 We know that she, unfortunately, didn’t have a very happy childhood.
 She discovered drugs and alcohol at a very young age and tried to kill herself when she was 17.
 She describes this dark part of her life in her autobiography The Little Lost Girl.
 Of course, we are happy that sweet Drew is still with us today.
 She started her career in 1982 in Spielberg’s E.T as Gertie, Eliot’s little sister.
 She was only 7 at the time and was already able to prove that she was a good actress.
 Except for E.T, in the 80s and the beginning of the 90s, she starred in a series of not too well-remembered films.
 She made her come back in the middle of the 90s with movies like Scream, Batman Forever, and Ever After.
 Drew Barrymore is also well known for having starred in Charlie’s Angels (2000).
 This contemporary actress never received an Oscar, but she received many awards, including some for her brilliant performance in Ever After: The Kid’s Choice Award, The Saturn Award, and The Blockbuster Entertainment Award.
 Those were certainly well-deserved.

-Drew Barrymore had the chance to wear some very beautiful costumes when she starred in this film.
+Drew Barrymore had the chance to wear some very beautiful costumes when she starred in Ever After.
 Of course, the most beautiful dress is the one she wears during the famous ball scene.
 A dress that belonged to her mother the real Nicole de Lancret.
 She, of course, also wears the famous glass slippers in this scene.
 However, she will have to run away from the castle, but not for the same reasons as The Grimm brothers’ Cinderella.
 No magic pumpkin or good fairy in this film!

 Don’t forget to read the other entries for the blogathon: